nononovak/otwadvent2019-ctfwriteup/day23_gr8_escape.md

 I chose to use [Ghidra](https://ghidra-sre.org/) for reversing with this challenge.
 Personally, I think its a great tool and has a lot of good disassembly features.
 I'm not quite as familiar with the keybindings, but if you're unfamiliar then I suggest you install before reading along.

-Loading the binary up in Ghidra, I found a couple things:
+Loading the binary up in Ghidra, I found a couple things with this binary:

-* It is statically compiled so there aren't any standard "system", "exec", or "popen" libc functions which we might like for exploitation later.
+* It is statically compiled so there isn't any standard "system", "exec", or "popen" libc functions which we might like for exploitation later.
 * The binary does not have ASLR so any text or data memory address we use should be fixed without having to worry about randomization.
-* There is a limited set of strings in the binary so we don't have much to start with.
+* There is a limited set of strings in the binary, so we don't have much to start with.
-* The prompt from the service has soome ASCII art, but its not entirely clear what "game" data is expected.
+* The prompt from the service has some ASCII art, but its not entirely clear what "game" data is expected.

 ![Strings in Ghidra](./images/day23_strings.png)